biggproject/biggdocs/DataPreparation.md

 ### Input arguments:
 * _data_: <code>timeSeries</code>.
 Input time series whose time step has to be detected.
-* _maxMissingTimeSteps_: <code>int</code>.
-Optional tolerance threshold specifying the maximum tolerable percentage of missing values on the total length of the time series.

 ### Return values:
 * _timeStep_: <code>string</code>.
 A string in ISO 8601 format representing the time step (e.g. "15T","1H", "3M", "1D"
 ,...).
-If no frequency can be detected, the function will return None.
+If the input time series is non-uniform, this will be the (minimum) most frequent time step detected.
+None If no frequency can be detected.
+* _frequencies_: <code>DataFrame</code>.
+This will be None if the input time series is uniform otherwise will be a DataFrame showing all the frequencies detected in the series in descending order and their count.

 ### Details:
 The function takes as input a time-indexed series and optionally the type of the input series and returns the time step that can be associated with it, represented with a string alias formatted according to the ISO 8601.

-The supported string frequency aliases are:
+For example, some supported string frequency aliases are:

 |Alias|Description|
 |:----------:|:-------------:|